 I have recently discovered the pleasure of reading historical mystery novels.
 I have found them to be well written and frequently less violent than their modern day counterparts.
 The detectives use their brains to solve crimes rather than resorting to laboratory tests and other methods of modern forensic analysis.
 This page is not meant to be a comprehensive treatment of the field, but only a list of some of the authors which I have enjoyed.

-Susan Wittig Albert - Ms. Albert and her husband, Bill, write a series of Victorian - Edwardian mysteries under the name of Robin Paige.
+Susan Wittig Albert - Ms. Alberts writes a series of Victorian - Edwardian mysteries under the name of Robin Paige.
 This series features Kate Ardleigh Sheridan and Sir Charles Sheridan who use the newest scientific methods of the day in solving crimes.
-For more information, visit their web site.
+For more information, visit her web site.

 Stephanie Barron - Writes the Jane Austen mystery series as well as historical novels, and under the name Francine Matthews she writes spy novels.
 In the Jane Austen series, the novelist Austen solves crimes with skill and ingenuity.
 Ms. Barron was born in Binghamton, NY, graduated from Princeton, and was employed by the CIA before she began her writing career.
 Find out more at her web site.